Georgia House voted to reject Senate Bill 233, The Georgia Promise Scholarship Act

 Key Points

-• The Georgia Promise Scholarship is the state’s newest program that empowers parents to access the best education for their child.
-It creates state-funded scholarships that give eligible families $6,500 per student for each school year.
+• The Georgia Promise Scholarship is a statewide program that empowers parents to access the best education for their child.
+It creates state-funded scholarships that give eligible families up to $6,500 per student for each school year.

-• Eligibility is limited to students zoned for low-performing public schools and meet certain other criteria.
+• Eligibility is limited to students zoned for low-performing public schools and who meet certain other criteria.

-• Applications will be open for families from June 1-30, 2025.
-Sign up here to be notified of application deadlines and tips.
+• Applications will be open for families during four periods in 2026.
+Sign up to be notified of application deadlines and tips.

 Across the country and in Georgia, parents have been calling for more choice and flexibility in K-12 education.
 In 2024, Georgia took a major step forward by passing the state’s first-ever education savings account program, the Georgia Promise Scholarship.

-Starting in the 2025-2026 school year, this program will give eligible families up to $6,500 per year to access the education opportunity best suited to their child’s needs.
+The program started during the 2025-2026 school year, and it gives eligible families up to $6,500 per year to access the education opportunity best suited to their child’s needs.
+Visit the program website for more information on how to apply.

 What is the Georgia Promise Scholarship?

-It’s an education choice program that gives families financial support to access education opportunities outside of the public school system.
+The Promise Scholarship gives families financial support to access education opportunities outside the public school system.
 Families can receive up to $6,500 per year for approved education expenses.
 This type of program is also known as an education savings account.

-The state sets aside the scholarship amount into an account that the parent can direct.
+The state sets aside the scholarship amount in an account that the parent can direct.
 Parents can use these funds to choose the education environment that supports their child’s unique learning needs.

 When does the Promise Scholarship program open?

-The program officially launched in March 2025.
-There will be four application cycles for families this year:
+There will be four application periods for families in 2026:

-Families accepted into the program will receive funding for the 2025-2026 school year.
-See more details here.
+Families accepted into the program will receive funding for the 2026-2027 school year.
+See the Georgia Promise Scholarship website for more details.

 What can Georgia families use Promise Scholarships for?

-Funds can be used for a variety of educational expenses, giving families flexibility to choose the best education for their child’s needs.
+Families can use the funds for a variety of educational expenses, giving them flexibility to choose the best education for their child’s needs.
 Approved expenses include:

 • Private school tuition and fees